dharple/funique/README.md

 additional information, including a progress bar, using `-v`.
 Double up the `-v` to see each file as its processed.

+# Known Limitations

+Phar compression fails when development dependencies have been installed.
+This is treated as a soft failure; the phar works either way.

 [backintime]: https://github.com/bit-team/backintime
 [rsnapshot]: https://rsnapshot.org/